LightSys/centrallix/centrallix-sysdoc/DeveloperTools.md

 If you don't want to use this VSCode extension for some reason, another option for interacting with files on the VM locally is sshfs.

 ### Language-specific extensions
-- Install this [Kardia language extension](https://marketplace.visualstudio.com/items?itemName=lightsys.centrallix-syntax-highlighting) for VSCode to do basic syntax highlighting of Kardia structure files.
+- If you're working on Kardia, install this [Kardia language extension](https://marketplace.visualstudio.com/items?itemName=lightsys.centrallix-syntax-highlighting) for VSCode to do basic syntax highlighting of Kardia structure files.
 This is an in-house LightSys project, so if you have issues with it, you can always [contribute yourself](https://github.com/sheesania/centrallix-syntax-highlighting) :)
-- If you're working on Centrallix, consider installing this [C language extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
-Centrallix does not currently integrate very well with this extension (it doesn't know how to offer code hints/IntelliSense, for example), but it at least adds syntax highlighting.
+- If you're working on Centrallix, install this [C language extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
-- TODO: style settings (insert final newline, ...)
+  - Be careful about jumping to definition or references between Centrallix and Centrallix-Lib.
+If you try to jump to something defined in a Centrallix-Lib header file from a Centrallix code, for instance, VSCode will probably bring you to the header file installed in `/usr/local/include` - not the original source in the `centrallix-lib` folder.
+So just be careful that you're editing the original source and not installed headers.
+- If you're using VSCode to connect to a VM over SSH, you'll also need to tell VSCode to install language extensions in the VM.
+Click on the Extensions button in the left sidebar, find the extension, and click "Install in [name of your VM]", if the option is available.
+You may need to redo this after deleting your `~/.vscodeserver` directory if it's taking up too much space.

 ### Other VSCode tips
 - VSCode has an integrated terminal that's handy for running tests, kardia.sh, etc as you develop.
 Use Ctrl+` to open or close it.
 If you are connected to a remote with the Remote SSH extension, the opened terminal will be for the remote.